 The world of counselling and psychotherapy can be confusing, especially if you have never felt the need for counselling before.
 Counselling can be useful for anyone, but usually is associated with depression, anxiety or stress.
+I also work with couples.
 The 4 key aspects of my work at Insightfulness are:

 - Counselling and psychotherapy for those who are unhappy, depressed, anxious or stressed.